 Some WWVB RCC products are capable of receiving time signals broadcast by other time signal stations located in other countries.
 This allows the clocks to be sold and used internationally.
 The time signals broadcast by other countries (Table 1) use carrier frequencies different from that of WWVB in some cases, and different time code formats in all cases, but the modulation schemes are similar.
 We recommend that products capable of receiving more than one time signal have a way of clearly indicating to the consumer which time signal is currently being received.
-We also recommend that if a RCC automatically selects a station, it allows the consumer to override the automatic selection if they wish.
+We also recommend that RCCs are designed to change stations automatically (if necessary) when the time zone setting is changed (Section 5.A).
+For example, if a person wearing a wristwatch with multi-station capability travels from the United States

-Station Call Sign Country Controlling Agency Carrier Frequency WWVB United States National Institute of Standards and Technology (NIST) 60 kHz BPC China National Time Service Center (NTSC), Chinese Academy of Sciences 68.5 kHz DCF77 Germany Physikalisch-Technische Bundesanstalt (PTB) 77.5 kHz HBG Switzerland Swiss Federal Office of Metrology and Accreditation (METAS) 75 kHz JJY Japan National Institute of Information and Communications Technology (NICT) 40 kHz, 60 kHz MSF United Kingdom National Physical Laboratory (NPL) 60 kHz
+Station Call Sign Country Controlling Agency Carrier Frequency WWVB United StatesNational Institute of Standards and Technology (NIST) 60 kHz BPC China National Time Service Center (NTSC), Chinese Academy of Sciences 68.5 kHz DCF77 Germany Physikalisch-Technische Bundesanstalt (PTB) 77.5 kHz HBG Switzerland Swiss Federal Office of Metrology and Accreditation (METAS) 75 kHz JJY Japan National Institute of Information and Communications Technology (NICT) 40 kHz, 60 kHz MSF United Kingdom National Physical Laboratory (NPL) 60 kHz to Germany, the wristwatch should automatically switch from WWVB to DCF77 when the German time zone is selected.
+In areas covered by more than one station, such as Japan, the RCC should automatically select the station with the highest signal quality.